pathakravi/interview2020/README.md

 Mphasis Questions :
 what is destructing ?

-Subject - ia a special type of observable that allows values to be multicasted to many observers.
+Subject - is a special type of observable that allows values to be multicasted to many observers.
+Subjects are like eventemitters that maintain a registry of many listeners.

+observers --> subscribes to Subject
+Subject ---> sunscribes to source observables

+Async Subject -
+Behavior Subject -
+Replay Subject -

+Subscription/Subscribe - ia glues together producer and consumer.
+Add and remove multiple subscription together. const sunscription1 = obs1.subscribe(obserever);
+const sunscription1.add(sunscription2);
+const sunscription1.remove(sunscription2);